guttih/vochat/Development-GraphQL.md

 Now when you run the app `npm run start voserver` you should be able to access the GraphQL playground from the following url: http://localhost:3333/graphql

-You can view the code changes (*.ts files) committed to the repo in this Commit [todo: insert Commit] to be able to view, all changes needed to get the GraphQL working for the ChatTokenResolver in this project.
+You can view the code changes (*.ts files) committed to the repo in this Commit [973b795] to be able to view, all changes needed to get the GraphQL working for the ChatTokenResolver in this project.

 This project is now a little overkill for the consumer.
 It has both a swagger and a graphQL web interface.
 But this was done for informational purposes.